aiqc/AIQC/docs/community.rst

 `Inspired by conversations with our friends at Django and Jupyter. <https://www.djangoproject.com/weblog/2020/mar/12/governance/>`__

   - "Governance in the early days was largely about reviewing PRs and asking ourselves, *'Should we do this?'*"
+  - "This is an unfortunate need, but you should have as part of it how someone can be removed from their role, voluntarily or otherwise."
   - “In smaller projects, the leadership handles the quality of what’s brought into the project’s technical assets and shepherds the people.”